Natural Energy Boosters

 To support your body's energy production, the following groups of herbs can be very helpful.
 Some of these herbs also provide gentle stimulation.

 Adaptogenic herbs are superb natural energy boosters because they protect your mind and body from the effects of energy sapping stress.
 They tone and strengthen body systems and support energy production and usage.
 They are safe to use for long periods of time.
 You can cook with them, make teas or tinctures, or take them as supplements.
 Tonic energy herbs include:

 - Eleuthero, or siberian ginseng, is a revered adaptogen.

 - Cooling rhodiola is loved because of its many positive actions including easing exhaustion when endurance is needed.

-- Licorice (Glycyrrhiza glabra, Glycyrrhiza uralensis) also has a tonifying effect on the adrenals.
+- Licorice (Glycyrrhiza glabra, Glycyrrhiza uralensis) has a tonifying effect on the adrenals.
 These glands are often compromised due to chronic stress and over-stimulating a tired body to put out more energy.

 - Ashwagandha root (Withania somnifera) is a very popular Ayurvedic herb reputed to increase energy, endurance and mental functioning, especially if you are fatigued from stress, overwork or nervous tension.
-Ashwagandha is often used to increase sexual vitality and energy.
-If you are suffering from pain and fatigue, ashwagandha may be helpful because it also has anti-inflammatory properties.
+It increase sexual vitality and energy and has anti-inflammatory properties which may ease energy-sapping pain.

 - Shisandra Berry (Schizandra chinensis) is an Oriental energy tonic known as "five flavors berry".
-It is a gentle stimulant that tones your adrenals, central nervous system and liver.
-Schisandra also aids digestion and may promote good sleep.
-All of these effects help your energy levels in the long and short term.
+It helps energy levels because it is a gentle stimulant that tones the adrenals, liver and central nervous system.
+It also promotes digestion so you can absorb nutrients and good sleep.

 Nutritive Herbs consumed as foods or beverages in sufficient quantity make wonderful herbs for energy.
 They provide an abundance of minerals and vitamins for energy along with positive effects on different systems.
 Nettle and oatstraw infusions are incredibly healthy energy drinks.
 They nourish and build deep energy.
 Nutritious kelp supports your thyroid.
 Dandelion root stimulates the digestive system.

 Supplements and Vitamins for Energy

 If you are deficient in certain nutrients, or just need a little extra support, supplements and vitamins can help.